At a glance

 Development of part-time study plans

-High average study times in some of the department's study programs are often due to the social and/or economic situation of the students, which makes it difficult to fully concentrate on their studies.
-In exchange with students, teachers and the department's examination committees, as well as taking into account the existing examination regulations, sample study plans are developed that support students in planning a flexible course of study, but also raise awareness among advisory centers and teachers.
-In addition, “bottlenecks” – events that make it difficult to study flexibly due to their location and/or the frequency of their offering – are to be identified.
-For the development and provision of example study plans, the specifics of the department's natural science programs in particular with the more complex planning of participant numbers and spatial or laboratory facilities are of particular importance.
+Long average study durations in some of the department's degree programs are often due to the students' social and/or economic circumstances, which make it difficult to fully concentrate on their studies.
+In consultation with students, faculty, and the department's examination boards, and in accordance with existing examination regulations, sample study plans are being developed to support students in planning a flexible course of study and to raise awareness among counseling services and faculty.
+Furthermore, this process aims to identify "bottlenecks"—courses whose scheduling and/or frequency of offerings hinder flexible study.
+The specific characteristics of the department's science programs, with their more complex planning of participant numbers and spatial or laboratory facilities, are particularly important for developing and providing sample study plans.

-Making laboratory internships more flexible through additional teaching offerings
+Making laboratory practicals more flexible through additional teaching opportunities

-In the experimental subjects of the department (biology, physics, chemistry, nanostructure sciences), (laboratory) internships can hinder more flexible studies.
-However, due to space constraints or limited staffing capacity, most of these events are only offered once a year.
-For students who are unable to successfully complete such an internship in the scheduled semester, it will only be possible to complete it (again) in the following year.
-In addition, this also postpones participation in events for which a successfully completed internship is a prerequisite for participation.
-As a result, the individual course of study is delayed.
+In the experimental subjects within the department (biology, physics, chemistry, nanostructure science), (laboratory) practical courses can hinder a more flexible study plan.
+Due to space limitations and/or restricted staffing, most of these courses are only offered once a year.
+For students who cannot successfully complete such a practical course in the designated semester, it is therefore only possible to repeat it in the following year.
+This also delays participation in courses for which successful completion of a practical course is a prerequisite.
+Consequently, the individual progress of students' studies is slowed.

-A solution could be that, for example, a second internship group uses the (laboratory) rooms in a kind of 'shift operation' or that the event is offered in the semester in between in addition to the annual cycle.
-Therefore, if this does not appear possible with existing staff, additional staff capacity should be financed from the project funds in order to enable additional internship groups and an additional offer to the annual cycle.
+One possible solution would be for a second internship group to use the (laboratory) rooms in a kind of 'shift system', or for the course to be offered in the intervening semester in addition to the annual cycle.
+Therefore, if this does not appear feasible with existing staff, additional personnel capacity should be financed from project funds to enable additional internship groups and an additional offering beyond the annual cycle.

-In an internal departmental selection process, teachers, the student council or students can propose appropriate events that examine how many students would benefit from more flexibility.
-The effect of these measures should be evaluated by surveying the students affected and by monitoring the course of their studies.
-Particular attention is paid to whether there is a positive effect on study times.
+In a departmental selection process, instructors, student representatives, or students can propose relevant courses, which will then be assessed to determine how many students would benefit from increased flexibility.
+The impact of these measures will be evaluated through surveys of the affected students and by monitoring their academic progress.
+Particular attention will be paid to whether there is a positive effect on study duration.

-If modules that consist of lectures and exercises and are offered annually are also mentioned when identifying “bottlenecks”, support measures to prepare for the asynchronous re-examination in the semester between lectures can also be helpful in order to make the course of study more flexible.
-Although an exam is usually offered here so that students can complete the retake as quickly as possible, preparation for the retake exam has not yet been offered.
-The QuiS_Flex funds enable tutorials to prepare for the corresponding re-examination.
+If the identification of "bottlenecks" also includes modules consisting of lectures and exercises offered annually, then support measures to prepare for the asynchronous resit exam during the semester between lectures can be helpful in making the course of study more flexible.
+While an exam is usually offered to allow students to complete the resit as quickly as possible, preparation for the resit exam is not currently provided.
+The QuiS_Flex funds will enable tutorials to prepare for the corresponding resit exam.

 Isabell Mayrhörmann , University of Kassel